Caterpillar Inc.: Current board of directors

 On January 1, 2017, Jim Umpleby succeeded Douglas R. Oberhelman as CEO and Dave Calhoun became non-executive chairman.
 On December 12, 2018, Umpleby was named chairman of the board as well, reversing Caterpillar's previous decision to split the CEO and chairman position.
+After eight years as CEO and nearly 45 years of service, Chairman and CEO D. James Umpleby III will become Executive Chairman of the Board effective May 1.
+Chief Operating Officer (COO) Joseph E. Creed, a 28-year Caterpillar veteran, will succeed him as CEO and join the Board of Directors May 1.

 Workforce and labor relations

 As of December 31, 2009, Caterpillar employed 93,813 persons of whom 50,562 are located outside the United States.
 Current employment figures represent a decline of 17,900 employees compared the third quarter of 2008.
 Due to the restructuring of business operations which began in the 1990s, there are 20,000 fewer union jobs in the Peoria, Illinois area while employment outside the U.S. has increased.

 In 2020, it was reported that Caterpillar was planning to cut 700 jobs at its Northern Ireland operations.

 Labor practices

 Caterpillar came close to bankruptcy in the early 1980s, at one point losing almost US$1 million per day due to a sharp downturn in product demand as competition with Japanese rival Komatsu increased.
 (At the time, Komatsu used the internal slogan "encircle Caterpillar".)
 Caterpillar suffered further when the United States declared an embargo against the Soviet Union after the Soviet invasion of Afghanistan, causing the company to be unable to sell US$400 million worth of pipelaying machinery that had already been built.

 Due to the drastic drop in demand, Caterpillar initiated employee layoffs, which led to strikes, primarily by the members of the United Auto Workers, against Caterpillar facilities in Illinois and Pennsylvania.
 Several news reports at the time indicated that products were piling up so high in facilities that replacement workers could barely make their way to their work stations.

 In 1992, the United Auto Workers conducted a five-month strike against Caterpillar.
 In response, Caterpillar threatened to replace Caterpillar's entire unionized work force.
 Over ten thousand UAW members struck again in 1994–1995 for 17 months, a record at that time.
 The strike ended with the UAW deciding to return to work without a contract despite record revenues and profits by Caterpillar.
 In 1994, Caterpillar offered a contract to the UAW members that would have raised the salary of top workers from $35,000 to $39,000 per year.
-However, the UAW was seeking the same top wage of $40,000 that was paid to workers at Deere & Company in 1994.
+However, the UAW was seeking the same top wage of $40,000 that was paid to workers at John Deere & Company in 1994.